oracle/coherence-helidon-sockshop-sample/README.md

 ## Project Structure

-Each back end service described above has its own Github repo, so it can be versioned and released independently from other services.
+Each back end service described above has its own GitHub repo, so it can be versioned and released independently of other services.

 In addition to that, there is also a main
-[Sock Shop](.) repository (the one you are currently in), which contains Kubernetes deployment files for the whole application, top-level POM file which allows you to easily build the whole project and import it into your favorite IDE, and a _bash_ script that makes it easy to checkout and update all project repositories at once.
+[Sock Shop](.) repository (the one you are currently in), which contains Kubernetes deployment files for the whole application, top-level POM file which allows you to easily build the whole project and import it into your favorite IDE, and a _bash_ script that makes it easy to check out and update all project repositories at once.

 ## Pre-Requisites